cemgursan/Machine-Learning/README.md

 ## Help

-Check comments for what the functions do
+Check comments for what the program does
+Currently Supervised learning methods are uploaded

 ## Authors